Nikhilapothamsetty/qml-final-project-qcnn-annni/read.md

-# 🧠 Quantum Convolutional Neural Networks for ANNNI Model – Phase Discovery via QML
+# 🧠 Quantum Convolutional Neural Networks for ANNNI Model

 Scientists want to understand how quantum systems change — like knowing when water turns to ice.
 But they often don’t have enough labeled data to teach a machine to find these changes.